 Periodically, the Ministry of Public Security has stopped the distribution over the Internet of information which it believes to be socially destabilizing.
 The Ministry of Public Security has the authority to cause any local Internet service provider to block any Web site maintained outside China at its sole discretion.
-If the PRC government were to take action to limit or eliminate the distribution of information through our portal or to limit or regulate current or future applications available to users of our portal, such action could have a material adverse effect on our business, financial condition and results of operations.
+If the PRC government were to take action to limit or eliminate the distribution of information through our portal or to limit or regulate current or future applications available to users of our portal, our business would be affected.

 The State Secrecy Bureau, which is directly responsible for the protection of state secrets of all PRC government and Chinese Communist Party organizations, is authorized to block any Web site it deems to be leaking state secrets or failing to meet the relevant regulations relating to the protection of state secrets in the distribution of online information.
 Under the applicable regulations, we may be held liable for any content transmitted on our portal.
 Furthermore, where the transmitted content clearly violates the laws of the PRC, we will be required to delete it.
 Moreover, where the transmitted content is considered suspicious, we are required to report such content.
 We must also undergo computer security inspections, and if we fail to implement the relevant safeguards against security breaches, we may be shut down.
 In addition, under recently adopted regulations, Internet companies which provide bulletin board systems, chat rooms or similar services, such as our company, must apply for the approval of the State Secrecy Bureau.
 As the implementing rules of these new regulations have not been issued, however, we do not know how or when we will be expected to comply, or how our business will be affected by the application of these regulations.
-We cannot assure you that our business, financial condition and results of operations will not be materially and adversely affected by the application of these regulations.